 As the name Self Heal and other common names like Heal All, Woundwort, and Carpenter’s Herb suggest, it was once the go-to herb for cleaning cuts and minor wounds as well as promoting tissue healing and repair.

-Its lesser-known use is to boost the immune system.
+Its lesser-known use is as a herbal immune booster, used as a natural remedy for colds and flu.
 Self Heal was once a common choice for helping people fight off colds, flu, and other viral infections.

 The great thing about Self Heal is that you can find it nearly anywhere.
-It frequently grows in lawns and gardens; its purple flower spires poking up through the weeds.
-This time of year is when you want to harvest your Self Heal.
-You can preserve the summer flowers and leaves in a tincture and have it on hand throughout the year.
+It frequently grows in lawns and gardens; its purple flower spires poking up all summer long.
+You can preserve the summer flowers and leaves in a tincture and have it on hand throughout the year, as it grows when the sun shines…but colds and flus tend to strike when it’s under a blanket of snow in the winter.

 If you don’t find any Self Heal near you, you can also order seeds.
 Some folks grow this species as a wildflower, groundcover, or ornamental.
 Just know that it can get a little weedy and tends to self-seed if you don’t deadhead it.